slackapi/java-slack-sdk/docs/content/guides/socket-mode.md

 </project>
 ```

-If you prefer using Jakarta EE compatible one, the dependencies would be:
+If you prefer using Jakarta EE compatible one, the dependencies are:

 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"